Timelike Holographic Complexity: Timelike Subregion Complexity for AdS Black Branes

 It is natural to extend our discussion of timelike subregion complexity to thermal states, which are holographically dual to AdS black hole or black brane geometries.
-In this context, the thermal nature of the boundary state is encoded in the presence of a horizon, introducing a new geometric scale that influences the causal structure of the extremal surfaces.
-For concreteness, we consider a $(d\!+\!2)$-dimensional AdS black hole with metric
+In this context, the thermal nature of the boundary state is encoded in the presence of an event horizon, which introduces an additional geometric scale and modifies the causal structure relevant for extremal surfaces anchored to timelike subregions.
+For concreteness, we consider a $(d\!+\!2)$-dimensional AdS black hole spacetime with metric

 where